ropensci-archive/roweb2/content/blog/2020-MM-DD-treedata.table/index.md

 the rows in a `data.table` object.
 Like many R packages involving phylogenetic trees, `treedata.table` assumes that your tree is an object of class `phylo`.
-The first vignette (in English [here](https://ropensci.github.io/treedata.table/articles/AA_treedata.table_intro_english.html) and Portguese [here](https://ropensci.github.io/treedata.table/articles/AB_treedata.table_intro_spanish.html)) walks new users through matching a phylogeny to a `data.table`, and performing some common data operations, such as selecting data columns and dropping tips that do not have data.
+The first vignette (in English [here](https://ropensci.github.io/treedata.table/articles/AA_treedata.table_intro_english.html) and Spanish [here](https://ropensci.github.io/treedata.table/articles/AB_treedata.table_intro_spanish.html)) walks new users through matching a phylogeny to a `data.table`, and performing some common data operations, such as selecting data columns and dropping tips that do not have data.
 There are other ways to achieve similar results, but as seen on Fig. 1, these are not as efficient.

-Something unique in `treedata.table` is the ability to work with `multiphylo` objects.
+Something unique in `treedata.table` is the ability to work with `multiPhylo` objects.
-`Multiphylo` objects, as their name suggests, are colelctions of trees.
+`multiPhylo` objects, as their name suggests, are colelctions of trees.
 For example, perhaps you would like to match all the trees in a Bayesian posterior sample to a dataset to perform a comparative methods analysis for every tree in your sample.
 Our second [vignette](https://ropensci.github.io/treedata.table/articles/B_multiphylo_treedata.table.html) walks researchers through the process of syncing many trees to one dataset, manipulating the data, and performing a continuous trait evolution modeling exercise in [geiger](https://cran.r-project.org/web/packages/geiger/index.html).